r-b-g-b/ddw-water-quality-sql/README.md

 docker build -t edt-db .
 ```

 An image is a set of instructions for building a perfectly configured computer.
 But you can't actually do anything useful until you use those instructions to make a container.

-Next, create and instance of that container.
-Containers are flesh-and-blood computer services that actually do things like run software, host services, etc.
+So next, we create and instance of that container.
+Containers are actual (virtual) computer services that do actual things like run software, host services, etc.

 ```shell